AppsFlyerSDK/appsflyer-unity-plugin/docs/API.md

 ##### <a id="setDisableCollectAppleAdSupport"> **`void setDisableCollectAppleAdSupport(bool disable)`**

-AppsFlyer SDK collect Apple's `advertisingIdentifier` if the `AdSupport.framework` included in the SDK.
+AppsFlyer SDK collects Apple's `advertisingIdentifier` if the `AdSupport.framework` is included in the SDK.
 You can disable this behavior by setting the following property to true.

 | parameter      | type     | description  |